 Strategy 4: Private annuities.

 A private annuity is the sale of property in exchange for a promise to make payments to you for the rest of your life.
 Here, you transfer complete ownership of the business to family members or another party (the buyer).
 The buyer in turn makes an unsecured promise to make periodic payments to you for the rest of your life (a single life annuity) or for your life and the life of a second person (a joint and survivor annuity).
-A joint and survivor annuity provides payments until the death of the last survivor; that is, payments continue as long as either the husband or wife is still alive.
+A joint and survivor annuity provides payments until the death of the last survivor; that is, payments continue as long as one spouse is still alive.
 Again, because a private annuity is a sale and not a gift, it allows you to remove assets from your estate without incurring gift tax or estate tax.

 Until recently, exchanging property for an unsecured private annuity allowed you to spread out any capital gain realized, deferring capital gains tax.
 However, this tax benefit has generally been eliminated.
 If you're considering a private annuity, be sure to talk to a tax professional.

 A self-canceling installment note (SCIN) allows you to transfer the business to the buyer in exchange for a promissory note.
 The buyer must make a series of payments to you under that note.
 A provision in the note states that at your death, the remaining payments will be canceled.
 SCINs provide for a lifetime income stream and avoidance of gift tax and estate tax similar to private annuities.
 Unlike private annuities, SCINs give you a security interest in the transferred business.